kuznetsovmd/pp-ontology/readme.md

 Suggestions
 -----------

+- [ ] Users also may report breach activity
 - [ ] What are aggregated, anonymized or de-identified, are they all pseudoanonymized?
 - [ ] Placement of third party links?
 - [ ] Irresponsibility for third-party services?